hungtran126/Tix-Movie/README.md

 <h1 style="color: red">Tix-Movie</h1>

-Hi mentor this is the project of me - Trần Gia Hưng and Bùi Huy Tuệ.
+Hi mentor this is a project of me - Trần Gia Hưng and Bùi Huy Tuệ.

 -------------------------------------------------------------------